ucsd-dsc-arts/dsc160-midterm-group-11/README.md

 ## Team Roles

-Provide an account of individual members and their efforts/contributions to the specific tasks you accomplished.
+Yuxi - performed EDA on ‘Documentary’ and ‘Sci-Fi’ genres (generated histograms, bitmaps, and other visualizations).
+Worked on cleaning and aggregating datasets for KNN classification implementation.

-Eric wrote the base function for scraping images and the code for the color-analysis using clustering.
+Eric -  wrote the base function for scraping images and the code / data cleaning for the color-analysis using clustering.

+Emily - contributed to the description of data and discussion of results. worked on data cleaning and replicating movie genre classification based on movie ratings and other features.

+Pratyush - Performed EDA on ‘Romance’ and ‘Horror’ genres.
+Worked on preprocessing and creating a KNN model to try and classify different movies based on their image stats and features

+Shinu - Performed EDA on ‘Fantasy’ and ‘Drama’ genres.
+Worked on cleaning and preprocessing dataset for the KNN classification model.

 ## Technical Notes and Dependencies